d-kozak/pdb-proj-2017/README.md

-# Desktop client using Oracle Spatial database
+# Desktop app connecting to Oracle Spatial database

 This repository contains code of our project for [Advanced Database Systems](http://www.fit.vutbr.cz/study/course-l.php.en?id=8791 "Course page") that we made in winter 2017.
 It is a JavaFX desktop application.
 Part of it is written in javascript in order to use the [Leaflet](https://leafletjs.com/) library for visualizing maps.
 This part is located in a WebView JavaFX component.